brillout/wildcard-api/docs/intro.template.md

 */

 // That's it: Handli automatically installs itslef.
-// All networks errors are now handled by Handli.
+// All errors are now handled by Handli.
 ~~~

+!INLINE ./snippets/section-footer.md --hide-source-path